gaultier/blog/roll_your_own_memory_profiling.md

 *Discussions: [/r/c_programming](https://old.reddit.com/r/C_Programming/comments/182rnqw/roll_your_own_memory_profiling_its_actually_not/)*

-*Or: An exploration of the [pprof](https://github.com/gperftools/gperftools) memory profiler and its textual format for fun an profit.*
+*Or: An exploration of the [pprof](https://github.com/gperftools/gperftools) memory profiler and its textual format for fun and profit.*

 Say that you are using a programming language where memory is manually managed, and you have decided to use a custom allocator for one reason or another, for example an arena allocator, and are wondering: